tendau/mcp-foundry/README.md

 - `query` (string): The question or request to send to the agent
 - `thread_id` (string, optional): Thread ID for continuation of conversation

+`list_agents`: List all available Azure AI Agents in your project.

 ## Development Notes
 This project follows a polyglot structure with Python code located in the python directory.
 When running or developing: